jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - 7.12.1 Read-through/tabletop
   - **Read-through test**: one of the simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals:
-    - ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically
+    1) ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically
-    - provide individuals with an opportunity to review and update plans, removing obsolete info
+    2) provide individuals with an opportunity to review and update plans, removing obsolete info
-    - helps identify situations in which key personnel have left the company and the DR responsibility needs to be re-assigned (note that DR responsibilities should be included in job descriptions)
+    3) helps identify situations in which key personnel have left the company and the DR responsibility needs to be re-assigned (note that DR responsibilities should be included in job descriptions)

+  - **Tabletop**: an exercise where disaster recovery team members and key stakeholders gather together and talk through how they would respond to a disaster scenario, without actually disrupting systems or operation

 - 7.12.2 Walkthrough
-  - **Structured walk-through**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster scenario
-    - the team refers to their copies of the DR plan and discuss the appropriate responses to that particular type of disaster
+  - **Walk-through**: can vary in scope, but in general, a walkthrough is a disaster recovery exercise that is more hands-on; it is a procedural test where participants follow the disaster recovery plan to verify that the process and tasks are accurate, complete, and workable

 - 7.12.3 Simulation
-  - **Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
+  - **Simulation tests**: similar to the walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
     - unlike a read-through and walk-through, some of these response measures are then tested
     - this may involve the interruption of noncritical business activities and the use of some operational personnel